Coping with Label Shift via Distributionally Robust Optimisation: Experimental results

 \subsection{Experimental setup}

 To evaluate the proposed method, we use the standard image classification setup of training a ResNet-50 on ImageNet using SGD with momentum as the neural network optimiser.
 All algorithms are run for 90 epochs, {and are found to take almost the same clock time}.
-Note that ImageNet has a largely balanced training label distributions, and perfectly balanced test label distributions.
+Note that ImageNet has a largely balanced training label distributions, and perfectly balanced validation label distributions.

 We assess the performance of models under adversarial label shift as follows.
-First, we train a model on the training set, and compute its error distribution on the test set.
-Next, we pick some threshold $\tau$ on the allowable KL divergence between the train and target distribution.
-We then find the adversarial distribution within this threshold which achieves the worst-possible test error.
-Finally, we compute the test performance under this distribution.
-Note that $\tau = 0$ corresponds to using the train distribution, while $\tau = +\infty$ corresponds to using the worst-case label distribution (see Figure~\ref{fig:imagenet_error_dist}).
+First, we train a model on the training set and compute its error distribution on the validation set.
+Next, we pick a threshold $\tau$ on the allowable KL divergence between the train and target distribution and find the adversarial distribution within this threshold which achieves the worst-possible validation error.
+Finally, we compute the validation performance under this distribution.
+Note that $\tau = 0$ corresponds to the train distribution, while $\tau = +\infty$ corresponds to the worst-case label distribution (see Figure~\ref{fig:imagenet_error_dist}).

 We evaluate the following methods, each corresponding to one row in Table~\ref{tbl:summary}: \begin{enumerate*}[label=(\roman*),itemsep=0pt,topsep=0pt] \item standard empirical risk minimisation ({\sc baseline}) \item balanced empirical risk minimisation ({\sc balanced}) \item agnostic federated learning algorithm of~\citet{Mohri:2019}, which minimises the worst-case loss ({\sc agnostic}) \item our proposed KL-divergence based algorithm, for various choices of adversarial radius $r$ (\algname{}) \item training with \algname{} with a \emph{fixed} adversarial distribution extracted from Figure~\ref{fig:imagenet_adv_distribution} ({\sc Fixed}).
 This corresponds to the estimated test distribution row in Table~\ref{tbl:summary} with an ideal estimator. \end{enumerate*}